UPDATE: the process below has been adjusted for our 2018 event cycle. To get the lowdown on this, see this article on our Latest News page.

 Supplier access can broadly be divided into three groups.

-The crews of registered creative projects will be provided with Work Access Passes.
+The crews of registered Collective projects will be provided with Work Access Passes as part of their registration process.
 These passes enable the crew members to enter the event site early (before Monday 23rd April) to enable them to complete the set up of their projects before the event officially starts.
-Delivery of goods and services to these projects need to happen before Monday 23rd April.

-Personal camps do not get Work Access Passes for the purpose of meeting their supplier(s) onsite in order for set up to happen.
+Personal camps in Open Camping (ie: in camp areas where spaces are not reserved) do not get Work Access Passes for the purpose of meeting their supplier(s) onsite in order for set up to happen.
 We do realise though that some personal camp participants will have received Work Access Passes due to their involvement in a project.
-Suppliers are therefore able to deliver goods/services to some personal camps before the event officially opens on Monday 23rd April.
-All delivereies made to personal camps, for individuals who do not have a Work Access Passes will need to be done from Monday 23rd April untill Wednesday 25th April.
-If you are not in possesion of a Work Access Pass, and do not intend arriving before Wednesday 25th April to meet your supplier onsite, then you’ll need to set up your luxuries yourself.
+Suppliers are therefore able to deliver goods/services to Open Camping before the event officially opens on Monday 23rd April.
+All deliveries made to these camps, for individuals who do not have a WAP will need to be done from Monday 23rd April until Wednesday 25th April.
+If you’re not in possession of a WAP, and do not intend arriving before Wednesday 25th April to meet your supplier onsite, then you’ll need to set up your luxuries yourself.

 Please note again: The onus is on you to ensure that your Supplier has the correct credentials in order to access the event.
 Suppliers will not be allowed access to the event unless they have followed the correct procedure, and obtained the correct tickets and credentials prior to arrival in the desert.

-Once you as either a project/theme camp lead or a personal camp lead have declared your service provider, AfrikaBurn will get in touch with them to complete the registration process.
+Once you as either a project/theme camp lead or a personal camp lead have declared your service provider, our team will contact them to complete the registration process.
 This process includes the following:

-(for suppliers staying onsite for more than 1 day)
+(for Suppliers on site for more than 1 day)

 |Refundable Single Entry 1 day pass.

-(Suppliers can arrive from 07h00 – and must exit the event before 19h00 in order to receive their refund – this ticket will only be issued once.)
+(Suppliers can arrive from 7am and must exit before 7pm in order to get their refund.
+This ticket is only issued once.)

 R5000 refundable deposit: For the most part (and this is certainly something we are trying to change) suppliers and their crew onsite do not attend AfrikaBurn because they buy into the AfrikaBurn ethos.